mvac7/fR3eL_VDP_TMS9918A_Lib/README.md

 ## History of versions

+- v1.7 (17/07/2025)
+	- #14 Rename GetSPRattrVADDR function to GetSPRattrVRAM.
+The GetSPRattrVADDR tag is now used for the inline assembler
+	- #15 Fix bug in GetSPRattrVRAM function
+	- #16 Change ClearMC function.
+Now clear the Pattern Table.
 - v1.6 (11/07/2025)
-	- Bug Fix in SCREEN function
+	- #12 Bug Fix in SCREEN function
-	- Optimization of multiplications
+	- #13 Optimization of multiplications
 - v1.5 (11 July 2025):
 	- Convert Assembler source code to C
 	- Update to SDCC (4.1.12) Z80 calling conventions